Evolutionary-Intelligence/Evolutionary-Intelligence.github.io/README.md

 # Website for [Evolutionary-Intelligence.github.io](https://evolutionary-intelligence.github.io/)

-## The harder way (for advanced users)

-The instructions above explain how to use Beautiful Jekyll in the easiest way: by forking on GitHub.
-There are more [advanced installation methods](https://beautifuljekyll.com/getstarted/#install-steps-hard) that include either using GitHub Pages with remote themes, or using Ruby gems.
-They provide you with more control, but are only intended for advanced users.

-> Note: Beautiful Jekyll was primarily designed to be used as a GitHub theme, so you will not get any support if you use this theme via Ruby gems.

 # Customizing parameters for each page

 **One last important thing**: In order to have your new pages use this template and not just be plain HTML pages, **you must add [YAML front matter](https://jekyllrb.com/docs/front-matter/) to the top of each page**: